sushantgundla/opendatapune-birth_and_death_records/README.md

 ### 1. Converting xlsx files to raw csv files

-We have taken the input dataset ad converted it into pure text CSV format for easy cleaning process.<br/>
+We have taken the input dataset and converted it into pure text CSV format for easy cleaning process.<br/>
-"**xlsx_to_csv.p**y" is a script that will automatically convert all the original datasets stored in folder datasets to text csv format and store them in converted/datsets.<br/>
+"**xlsx_to_csv.p**y" is a script that will automatically convert all the original datasets stored in folder datasets to text CSV format and store them in "**converted/datasets**".<br/>

 **Steps to convert the datasets**:
    1. Open Anaconda prompt and go to folder "**opendatapune-birth_and_death_records/converted_datasets**".